Marina Towers

 Amenity lists repeatedly highlight a heated saltwater pool only, without any separate spa or hot tub.
 Given that whirlpools are desirable and would be advertised, the building almost certainly lacks a whirlpool or hot tub.

-Several listings explicitly describe the building's pool as a heated salt/saltwater pool, providing strong evidence that the pool is saltwater.
+Several listings explicitly state the pool is a heated salt/saltwater pool, providing strong evidence the building's pool is salt water.

 None of the many amenity descriptions for this building mention community or shared laundry, even when listing numerous other facilities.
 Together with 0/14 MLS entries for community laundry and repeated emphasis on in-unit washer/dryers, it is very likely the building does not offer separate community laundry facilities.

-Searched remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-No listings mention community laundry at all (many units note in-unit washer/dryer), so there is no evidence of laundry facilities on every floor.
+I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Listings reference in-unit washer/dryer but do not state laundry facilities on every floor.

 Strong, consistent evidence that the building offers covered parking: roughly a dozen listings explicitly mention covered/assigned/reserved parking stalls (examples: '1 assigned covered parking stall', 'a covered parking stall and storage space', 'reserved/covered parking stall').
 This is corroborated by high historical MLS checkbox presence (12 of 15) and appears across multiple agent remarks rather than being a single typo or isolated copy/paste.